Fannon/midi-chords-and-scales-pack/README.md

-# MIDI Chord Pack
+# MIDI Chords and Scales Pack

 ## Description

-This projects generates (400+) MIDI chords and publishes it as a [free MIDI chord pack](https://github.com/Fannon/midi-chords/releases).
+This projects generates (~400) MIDI chords and (~300) MIDI scales, which can be downloaded as a [free MIDI pack](https://github.com/Fannon/midi-chords/releases).

 The goal is to have the MIDI files for quickly building a chord track, e.g. by searching for the chord in the DAW clip browser.
 When placed in the DAW the MIDI clips have a readable chord title.
+A MIDI scale can help with quantizing the notes.

 <img src="./assets/bitwig-example.png" width="500" title="Bitwig for a 'chord track' and use of the clip browser" />